Special L-values of geometric motives: -functions of motives over number rings

 The following lemma is well-known, see \cite[Prop.
 3.8.(ii)]{Deligne:Constantes} or \cite[VII.10.4.(iv)]{Neukirch:AZT} for similar statements.
 It permits to replace any number ring $\OF$ by $\Z$ and to study $L$-values of motives over $\Z$, only.
-The mildly more general situation of motives and $L$-functions over $\OF$ could be treated \emph{mutatis mutandis}, except for the $\Q$-structure on weak Hodge cohomology groups, which does require the base field to be $\Q$.

-\lemm \mylabel{lemm_pushdown} The $L$-series is an absolute invariant of a motive, i.e., for any geometric motive $M$ over $\SpecOF$ we have $L_{\SpecOF}(M, s) = L_{\SpecZ}(f_* M, s)$, where $f : \SpecOF \r \SpecZ$ denotes the structural map. \xlemm \pf By definition, one can reduce to the case where $M$ is supported on a single prime $\pp$ in $\OF$, that is, $M = {i_\pp}_* M'$.
-Using $(f_* M)_\ell = f_* (M_\ell)$ \refaxrealfunct, one reduces the claim to a question about representations of the Galois groups of the involved finite fields.
+\lemm \mylabel{lemm_pushdown} The $L$-series is an absolute invariant of a motive, i.e., for any geometric motive $M$ over $\SpecOF$ we have $L_{\SpecOF}(M, s) = L_{\SpecZ}(f_* M, s)$, where $f : \SpecOF \r \SpecZ$ denotes the structural map. \xlemm \ifpreprint \pf By definition, one can reduce to the case where $M$ is supported on a single prime $\pp$ in $\OF$, that is, $M = {i_\pp}_* M'$.
+Using $(f_* M)_\ell = f_!
+(M_\ell) = f_* (M_\ell)$, one reduces the claim to a question about representations of the Galois groups of the involved finite fields.
 Then the claim follows from a linear-algebraic calculation done e.g.\ in the proof of \cite[VII.10.4.(iv)]{Neukirch:AZT}.
-The details are omitted. \xpf
+The details are omitted. \xpf \fi

-We now relate $L$-functions of motives over $\Q$ to ones over $\Z$.
-Recall the notion of generically smooth motives from p.\ \pageref{genericallysmooth}.
-The following lemma is proven in \cite[\fcohoSectionIntermediateExtensionEll]{Scholbach:fcoho}.
-It is a corollary of direct application of the exactness axiom on realization functors \refaxtstructureRealizations.
+We now relate $L$-series of motives over $\Q$ to ones over $\Z$.
+Recall the notion of smooth motives from \refde{generically.smooth}.
+The following lemma is proven in \cite[\fcohoSectionIntermediateExtensionEll]{Scholbach:fcoho} as a corollary of the exactness axiom for $\ell$-realization functors (see around \refeq{exactnessell}).

 \lemm \mylabel{lemm_excreal} Let $M$ be a mixed smooth motive over $U$, where $j : U \r \SpecZ[1/\ell]$ is an open subscheme.
 Let $i$ be the complementary closed immersion to $j$ and let $\eta'$ and $\eta$ be the generic point of $U$ and $\SpecZ[1/\ell]$, respectively.
-Then $(i^* j_{!*} M)_\ell = i^* (\R^0 \eta_* \eta'^* M_\ell[-1])[1]$. \xlemm
+Then $(i^! j_{!*} M)_\ell = i^* (\R^0 \eta_* \eta'^* M_\ell[1])[-1]$. \xlemm